State

 We organize state certificate exams for adults in Krakow at levels from B1 to C1.
 You will find all the necessary details here: exam dates, registration and practical information about the exam.

-When is the Polish language state exam 2025?
+When is the state examination in Polish language 2026?

 Certification exam dates: